Itzik Feffer: Literary work

+Feffer was a prolific poet who wrote almost exclusively in Yiddish, and at a young age became prominent in the Yiddish literary scene in Kiev.
+He began writing poems in 1918, and in 1922 joined the Vidervuks (New Growth) group of young literary Yiddish poets and writers mentored by Dovid Hofshteyn; his first published collection of poetry, titled "Shpener" (Splinters), brought him to prominence quickly.
+Gennady Estraikh comments that "[h]is poetry amalgamated the Kultur-lige poets' revolutionary romanticism with the propagandist objectives of the workers' movement."
+His approach to literature differed from over Soviet Yiddish poets of the 1920s avant-garde in that Fefer strove for a kind of plain clarity he called proste reyd (simple speech).
+This made his work attractive to editors and critics.

-Feffer was a prolific poet who wrote almost exclusively in Yiddish.
-He made his debut in 1919 in the Kyiv newspaper "Komunistishe fon" ("Communist Banner") and was later published in the newspapers "Yugnt", "Nye Zeit", "Folks-Zeitung", "Shtern", "Ukraine", and "Proletarishe fon".
-He became one of the leaders of the Kiev literary group "Vidervuks" ("Growth").
+In 1919, as a member of the Red Army, he began writing for the Kyiv newspaper "Komunistishe fon" (Communist Banner) and was later published in the newspapers "Yugnt" (Youth), "Nye Zeit" (New Times), "Folks-Zeitung" (The People's Newspaper), "Shtern" (Star), "Ukraine", and "Proletarishe fon" (Proletarian Banner).
 His published works in Yiddish take up almost eighty volumes.

-He was the most politicized among Jewish poets, devoting most of his poems to the construction of socialism.
+His poetry was strongly political, and Feffer remained a devout Communist until his death.
+Gennady Estraikh comments that "the romantic spirit of continuous revolution runs through his writing."
 In his early poems Feffer praised the revolution and the party.
-His poems were quickly published and he earned himself a senior position among Jewish Soviet writers.
-He wrote propaganda songs as well as lyrical folk songs, songs of nature, and songs of praise for the Jewish community in Birobidzhan.
-He was also engaged in the study of literature, criticism and linguistic innovation, and was also a prolific children's poet.
-His play The Sun Doesn't Set was staged by the Moscow State Jewish Theatre in 1947.
+His poems were quickly published and earned him a senior position among Jewish Soviet writers.
+He remained strongly bound to his native Ukraine as well, where Jewish literary activity was flourishing in both Ukrainian and Yiddish, and during the Korenizatsiia movement of the Soviet Union in the 1920s and 1930s, Feffer, along with Shakne Epshtein and Oleksandr Finkel, published essays in Ukrainian about Yiddish and Jewish poets and writers in Ukrainian (not Yiddish) for the mainstream Ukrainian weekly Literaturnaya Gazeta (Literary Newspaper) and the monthly Chervonyi Shliakh (The Red Path).
+He wrote lyrics for political and "folk" songs, songs of nature, and songs of praise for the Jewish community in Birobidzhan.
+He also engaged in the study of literature, criticism and linguistic innovation, and was a prolific children's poet.
+His play Di zun fargeyt nisht (The Sun Doesn't Set) was staged by the Moscow State Jewish Theatre in 1947.

-With the outbreak of World War II, the Nazi invasion of the Soviet Union, and the beginning of the mass extermination of the Jews, Feffer completely changed the essence of his poetry.
-He wrote national Jewish songs and lamented the destruction of Eastern European Jewry.
-His epic poem Di Shotns fun Varshever Geto ("The Shadows of the Warsaw Ghetto") is a tribute to the 750 Jews who rebelled against the Nazi liquidation of the ghetto and gave their lives fighting tyranny during World War II.
+With the outbreak of World War II, the Nazi invasion of the Soviet Union, and the beginning of the mass extermination of the Jews, Feffer's poetry changed markedly in tone.
+He wrote anti-Nazi Jewish rallying songs and lamented the destruction of Eastern European Jewry.
+His epic poem Di Shotns fun Varshever Geto ("The Shadows of the Warsaw Ghetto") is a tribute to the 750 Jews who rebelled against the Nazi liquidation of the ghetto and gave their lives fighting tyranny in what came to be known as the Warsaw Ghetto Uprising.